LINGUAE CELTICAE

 Volume 24: Taobh Sear Rois & An t-Eilean Dubh (Easter Ross & Black Isle)

+This study is concerned with the eastern districts of the old county of Ross & Cromarty.
 At the turn of the 19th century almost half of the population still spoke Gaelic in Easter Ross and the western parts of the Black Isle.
 After World War II the language was effectively dead as a community language by any standards.
 Nowadays Easter Ross is on the brink to achieving language viability (on a comparatively low level).
 Gaelic on the Black Isle, however, does not show any sign of recovery.
-But the potential for a major breakthrough both in Gaelic medium education and in second language teaching is still there.
+But the potential for a breakthrough both in Gaelic medium education and in second language teaching is still there.
 It is only a matter of policy (and an increased pool of suitable teachers).
-The support of parents and whole communities has achieved remarkable results in the past - Easter Ross in particular could be a prime example of successful language recovery.
+The support of parents and whole communities has achieved remarkable results in the past – Easter Ross could be a prime example of successful language recovery.

-The second edition of this report can be downloaded here (564 KB) in pdf format.
+The third edition of this report can be downloaded here (1.817 KB) in pdf format.

 In the fertile countryside of Taobh Sear Rois (Easter Ross) and the peninsula of An t-Eilean Dubh (Black Isle) Gàidhlig was still widespread around 1900